S2CER2 Fellowship Program

 - Stone Foundation and Elise D. Fish Professor of Nursing and Professor of Health Policy and Management

-The program builds on the complementary strengths of Columbia University School of Nursing’s faculty who have expertise in mentoring pre and postdoctoral students in S2CER2 methods and the robust infrastructure of the Columbia University Irving Medical Center.
+The program builds on the complementary strengths of Columbia University School of Nursing’s faculty who have expertise in mentoring pre and postdoctoral fellows in S2CER2 methods and the robust infrastructure of the Columbia University Irving Medical Center and Columbia University School of Nursing.

 What is S2CER2?

-S2CER2 is a NINR-funded (T32NR014205) pre and postdoctoral fellowship program aimed to prepare nurse scientists in these important methods.
-Fellows are provided with the foundation required to recognize and address the real world information needs of patients, providers and policy makers by examining the comparative and/or cost effectiveness of competing interventions for high-risk and underserved populations across the continuum of care.
+S2CER2 is a NINR-funded (T32NR014205) pre and postdoctoral fellowship program aimed to prepare nurse scientists to conduct research to strengthen our healthcare system .
+Fellows are provided with the foundation required to recognize and address the real world needs of patients, providers and policy makers by examining the comparative and/or cost effectiveness of competing interventions across the continuum of care and designing systems and models of care to address clinical, organizational, and policy challenges.

 What does a S2CER2 fellowship offer?

-- Mentoring and research support: Fellows are matched with two faculty mentors, one within nursing and one from another field, to advise them as they pursue one or more original research projects using S2CER2 methods to assess competing interventions for high-risk and underserved populations across the continuum of care.
+- Mentoring and research support: Fellows are matched with two faculty mentors to advise them as they pursue one or more original research projects.
 For predoctoral fellows, this research project is the student’s dissertation.

 - Networking: Monthly seminars provide opportunities to meet with researchers and students from different disciplines, research, and practice environments.